ArchC/ecos-mips-platform/mips/README.md

 mips32r2 ArchC functional model
 =====

+* Please **do not try to recompile the mips model** using the above steps as the **interrupt handling** have been configured to compile the model successfully.
+You may add new handlers for the interrupts raised but please do not try to recompile the model unless you know how to configure the interrupt handling to the model.

-* For this project at this commit, if you want to add any new instructions to the mips model, include their format in the mips_isa.ac file and their definition in the mips_isa.cpp file appropriately.
-Use ```acsim mips.ac -abi -ndc -npv``` to generate the mips model files.
+* If at all you want to add any new instructions to the mips model, include their format in the mips_isa.ac file and their definition in the mips_isa.cpp file appropriately.
+Use ```acsim mips.ac -abi -ndc -npv``` to generate the mips model files and reconfigure the model appropriately to include interrupt handling.

 This is the mips32r2 ArchC functional model.